 ls -lR

-the console command that provides a recursive long-format listing of all files within a directory and its subdirectories in Unix-like operating systems such as Linux and macOS.
+The console command that provides a recursive long-format listing of all files within a directory and its subdirectories in Unix-like operating systems such as Linux and macOS.
 This command outputs detailed information about each file and directory, including permissions, number of links, owner, group, size, and the last-modified date.

-The output of “ls -lR” on WSL (Linux subsystem for Windows) is slightly different than Mac OS’s, and it is supported too.
+The output of ls -lR on WSL (Linux subsystem for Windows) is slightly different from macOS’s, and it is supported too.

 Example: